canonicalname/uk_bus_stop_display/README.md

 ### 3. Test the display manually

-Use
 ```bash
 # Still in the virtual environment
 sudo $(which python3) ssd1322_advanced.py
 ```
-or
+If everything works, you should see a variety of output on the screen.

+If you have your API keys, buses and bus stop configured you can try the app with:

 ```bash
 # Still in the virtual environment
 sudo $(which python3) bus_stop.py --once
 ```

-If everything works, you should see bus data fetched and displayed in the console.
+If this works, you should see bus data fetched and displayed in the console.

 ## Setup for Auto-Start on Boot